Skip to content

 How PyLocket Affects Signatures

-• In both cases: For trusted distribution, sign the protected artifact with your own certificate
+• In both cases: for trusted distribution, sign the protected artifact with your own certificate.

 End-to-End Pipeline